cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - Gui Validation alerts - Title control and Tags Control Done
  - Where to integrate the Excel Import to make it more obvious to find?
 Title bar all lists?
  - Try upgrading EF to preview and using the Collate function for the Link 'does url already exist' check
- - Look at using NavLink tag in menu and/or wrapping with nav tag
  - A bad content code should be handled better
  - Bad Content Code Content Scan
  - To Excel for logs
  - Deleted Content Report so it is possible to restore completely deleted
- - Content Version as metadata (maybe data-) in the HTML Head of content pages?
- - The Changed Html generation doesn't detect changes to settings that should trigger a full generation
+ - The Changed Html generation doesn't detect changes to settings that should trigger a full generation (but need to avoid writing the settings into the database - keeping secrets out of the db means it can be pushed to the public site as a 'backup' strategy)
  - Refactor the Email HTML so you code send any current type to it
     - Look at setting this up so that you could also use this to create a custom one off email to someone with content?
 So if someone asked a question you could go to your email client, type a short message and then paste in the content block (only a modest gain over sending a link but there is some value in 'last mile' convenience) - I suspect the detail here is getting the html to the clipboard correctly...
  - In Search it might be nice to have the content type on the line with date?